thamonwan-s/glub-dd/README.md

-# Glub DD
+# Glub-DD / กลับดี ๆ

-A multimodal late-night transit planner that compares routes by cost, travel time, and transportation options.
+A multimodal late-night transit planner in Bangkok that compares routes by cost, travel time, and transportation options.

 ## About